dayvid3/Linux_Nemo_Actions/README.md

 # Nemo_Actions
-Custom Actions that add useful context menu commands to Linux Nemo file manager
+Custom Actions that add useful basic commands to the context menu in Linux Nemo file manager